Vpet95/git-sc/README.md

 ## Prerequisites

-git-sc requires a Shortcut API token to run - please read [the official help article](https://help.shortcut.com/hc/en-us/articles/205701199-Shortcut-API-Tokens) on generating your own Shortcut API token for more info.
+git-sc requires that you have a Shortcut API token - please read [the official help article](https://help.shortcut.com/hc/en-us/articles/205701199-Shortcut-API-Tokens) on generating your own Shortcut API token for more info.

 ## Usage